adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 title:  "The disadvantages of Single Page Applications"
 date:   2014-08-11 09:00:01
 categories: js spas featured
+description: SPAs are full of pitfalls.
+There are many reasons why.
 ---

 Single Page Applications (SPAs) have become extremely popular on the web, because they are *supposed* to [provide a more fluid user experience](http://en.wikipedia.org/wiki/Single-page_application).
 However, there are several technical issues which can be detrimental to the User Experience.
 Before getting to the issues, let's first discuss the difference between an SPA and a traditional multi-page website (MPW).